This page includes information about residential leases, not commercial leases.

 The tenant may file an action in district court to enforce the landlord to comply with the requirements of Utah Code Sections 57-17-1 through 5

-Under Code of Federal Regulations Title 24, Subtitle B, Chapter VIII (law.cornell.edu) landlords must take special steps to evict a tenant from government subsidized housing.
+Under Code of Federal Regulations Title 24, Chapter VIII (law.cornell.edu) landlords must take special steps to evict a tenant from government subsidized housing.
 Tenants should promptly contact Utah Legal Services (utahlegalservices.org) for information and assistance.
 More information is available in the Utah Legal Services' Renter's Handbook (utahlegalservices.org).
 See the sections on "Section 8 Problems" and "Subsidized Housing."
 Landlords may also want to contact the Utah Apartment Association (uaahq.org).

 Tenants of foreclosed properties